jac307/MediaArtTutorials/IARTS1T03/WT-W8.md

 ---

 <h3 style="color: darkred;">[15 min] Sonic Intentions — Start Here</h3>

+Use [W8 vocabulary](https://jac307.github.io/MediaArtTutorials/IARTS1T03/WT-W8.html#core-technical-vocabulary-for-sound){:target="_blank" rel="noopener noreferrer"}

-Return to your **Week 6 lighting scene** and define a new sonic approach that explores **stereo presence and listener position**.
+Return to your **Week 6 lighting scene** and define a new sonic approach that explores **stereo movement, depth, and listener perspective**.

 Write **4–5 sentences** that respond to the following:

-1. **How will sound relate to your Week 6 lighting transformation?**
+1. **How will sound extend your Week 6 lighting transformation?**
-   Will certain lighting shifts correspond to changes in sound location (left/right), intensity, or spatial dominance?
+   Will lighting shifts correspond to changes in panning, intensity, texture, or spatial emphasis?
+   What is the overall feeling you want to create?

-2. **How will you use two speakers to shape space?**
+3. **How will you use the stereo field to shape space?**
-   Will sounds move from one speaker to the other?
+   Will sounds move gradually from left to right?
-   Will certain elements exist only in Speaker A or Speaker B?
+   Will certain elements remain centered while others shift?
-   Will volume differences create a sense of depth or proximity?
+   Will volume and reverb create a sense of proximity or distance?

-3. **How should the audience’s position affect what they hear?**
+4. **How will listener position influence perception?**
-   If the listener is closer to one speaker, what becomes dominant?
+   If the audience camera moves closer to one side, what becomes dominant?
-   What becomes distant or subtle?

----

-<h3 style="color: darkred;">[10 min] Spatial Floor Map: add Position of Speakers and Cameras</h3>

-Return to your **Week 6 floor plan** and update it to include the **position of two speakers** and the **two camera positions** you will use for your renders.

-Using the spatial vocabulary defined in class (Stage Left, Stage Right, Upstage, Downstage, audience position, centre, perimeter), clearly mark:
-- Speaker A location
-- Speaker B location
-- Camera Position 1 (audience perspective, closer to Speaker A)
-- Camera Position 2 (audience perspective, closer to Speaker B)
+   What recedes?
+   How does movement through space change what feels intimate or distant?

 ---